Medical Lab Assistant Schools & Accredited Programs

 • Offered by: American Medical Technologists (AMT)

-• Prerequisites: Complete an academic course that consists of 200 didactic hours, of which 100 must be devoted to the study of fundamental laboratory technology, and 120 hours of clinical laboratory experience or have 1,040 hours of work experience in the past three years in laboratory technology.
-Eligible candidates must then pass a 200 multiple choice exam.
+• Prerequisites: Complete an academic course that includes a minimum of 320 combined didactic and clinical laboratory experience clock hours; or have 1,040 hours of work experience in the past three years in laboratory technology.
+Eligible candidates must then pass a 200-question multiple-choice exam.

-• Renewal: To maintain this credential, certificate holders must pay a $60 annual fee and report 30 Certification Continuation Program points every three years.
+• Renewal: To maintain this credential, certificate holders must pay an annual fee and report 30 Certification Continuation Program points every three years.

 Become a Medical Laboratory Assistant (MLA-ASCP)